Tips and hints on what to expect if you apply

 Those who successfully complete the assessment centre stage will be invited to a final stage interview.
 We recommend that you start preparing for your interview well in advance.
-You need to think about the topics which might be discussed and how your experiences and skills relate to these.
+You need to think about the topics which might be discussed and examples of how your experiences and skills relate to these.
 Some things to reflect on prior to interview are:

 - things you’ve done that can help you demonstrate relevant skills and qualities